 A family who purchases a home under this program can apply for financing through a FHA approved lending institution such as a bank, savings and loan, or a mortgage company.
 To quality, the borrower must meet standard FHA credit qualifications.
 An eligible borrower can receive approximately 97% financing .
 An eligible party can produce a gift for the downpayment.
 Closing cost can be financed; covered by a gift, grant, or secondary financing; or paid by the seller without reduction in value.
-To learn more about the mortgage limits in your area, go here.

 You may buy an existing home (including a manufactured or mobile home, providing it meets certain FHA requirements) or build a home under this program.
 The home must meet the property standards required by FHA including water, sewer, and electrical systems.
 Prior to approving the loan, FHA will send an appraiser to determine the value of the home and see if it meets the property standards for insurance.
 For new construction, the plans will need to be approved by FHA.

 To find out if you qualify for the FHA Section 248 program contact a loan officer at a FHA approved financial institution or mortgage company.
 Be prepared to answer questions about your income and how much you would like to borrow.
 The loan officer will tell you if you qualify, how much you can borrow, and will help you meet all the requirements for obtaining a loan.